 The crew must demonstrate awareness of spacing between the members through a full range of unique, complicated and challenging formations, interactive partner moves and patterns.
 The full use of the stage will also be considered.
-The routine should include three (3) levels of movement (low/mid/high) utilizing arm, hand, leg, foot, torso, and head movements with transitions that are creative and unpredictable.
+The routine should include five (5) levels of movement; floor, kneeling, crouching, standing and air, utilizing arm, hand, leg, foot, torso, and head movements with transitions that are creative and unpredictable.